Gospel of Thomas: Intertextuality with the Gospel of John

 The Gospel of John is the only canonical one that gives Thomas the Apostle a dramatic role and spoken part, and Thomas is the only character therein described as being apistos, despite the failings of virtually all the Johannine characters to live up to the author's standards of belief.
-With respect to the famous story of "Doubting Thomas", it is suggested that the author of John may have been denigrating or ridiculing a rival school of thought.
+With respect to the famous story of "Doubting Thomas", Pagels suggested that the author of John may have been denigrating or ridiculing a rival school of thought.
 In another apparent contrast, John's text matter-of-factly presents a bodily resurrection as if this is a sine qua non of the faith; in contrast, Thomas's insights about the spirit-and-body are more nuanced.
 For Thomas, resurrection seems more a cognitive event of spiritual attainment, one even involving a certain discipline or asceticism.
 Again, an apparently denigrating portrayal in the "Doubting Thomas" story may either be taken literally, or as a kind of mock "comeback" to Thomas's logia: not as an outright censuring of Thomas, but an improving gloss, as Thomas's thoughts about the spirit and body are not dissimilar from those presented elsewhere in John.
 John portrays Thomas as physically touching the risen Jesus, inserting fingers and hands into his body, and ending with a shout.
 Pagels interprets this as signifying one-upmanship by John, who is forcing Thomas to acknowledge Jesus's bodily nature.
 She writes that "he shows Thomas giving up his search for experiential truth – his 'unbelief' – to confess what John sees as the truth".
 The point of these examples, as used by Riley and Pagels, is to support the argument that the text of Thomas must have existed and have gained a following at the time of the writing of the Gospel of John, and that the importance of the Thomasine logia was great enough that the author of John felt the necessity of weaving them into their own narrative.